ParvathyRamakrishnan/Bytezip-Deep-Learning-Based-Lossless-Bytestream-Compressor/README.md

 Libraries: PyTorch 1.1, numpy, torchac, scikit-learn

 ## Instructions
+Sorce code is available in folder src.

+Copy the train and test data into data folder.
 #### Neural Network Model
-Define model and network parameters accodrding to data in script multiscalemodel.py
+Define model and network parameters according to data in script multiscalemodel.py
 #### Training:
 Copy train dataset in data folder and train model using script Training_mutiscalemodel.py